smarthall/lifx-buildlight-action/README.md

 Some example selectors are:
 `all` - All lights on the account.
 `label:Build` - All lights labelled 'build'.
-`location:HOme` - All lights in the location named 'Home'.
+`location:Home` - All lights in the location named 'Home'.
 `id:d073d52988f3` - The light with the serial number `d073d52988f3`.

 ### status

-Status can be set to one of `in_progress`, `success`, or `failure`.
+Status can be set to one of `in_progress`, `success`, `failure` or `cancelled`.
 This will cause the lights to change status.
 Each status appears as follows:

 #### in_progress